 First, preheat your oven to 375 F, then line a large baking sheet with parchment paper.

-- Form the bagels: Move the dough onto a floured counter.
-Shape it into a log and cut it into 4 even pieces.
-Roll each piece into a long rope, then form it into a bagel shape, making sure to pinch the ends together.
-Place it on your prepared baking sheet and repeat with the rest of the dough.
+- Shape the bagels: Move the dough onto a floured counter, shape into a log and cut into 4 even pieces.
+Roll each piece into a long rope, then form into a bagel shape, making sure to pinch the ends together.
+Place it on prepared baking sheet and repeat with the rest of the dough.
+Brush with egg wash and add toppings or leave plain.

-- Bake: Bake bagels for about 25 minutes or until golden brown and puffy.
+- Bake: Bake bagels for about 25 minutes or until they are beautifully browned and puffed up.
 Once out of the oven, let them rest for 15 minutes (don’t skip!).

 Tips for Best Results

-Here are my top tips for the best Greek yogurt bagel recipe.
+Here are my top tips for the best Greek yogurt bagels.

 - Shaping gluten-free bagels: Since gluten free flour doesn’t contain gluten, the dough won’t stretch or rise as much.
 So, make the logs shorter and the holes in the middle smaller.
-It also helps to shape the bagels into bagel form directly on a baking sheet.
+It also helps to shape the bagels directly on a baking sheet.

-- Leave room in-between: Greek yogurt bagels expand as they bake so make sure you leave room between each bagel when placing them on the baking sheet.
+- Leave room in-between: I find these bagels expand as they bake so make sure you leave room between each bagel when placing them on the baking sheet.

 - If your dough is too sticky: This can happen because different brands of Greek yogurt can have different levels of whey.
 Slowly add a bit of flour until it reaches the right consistency, you want it barely sticking to your hands.

-- Don’t skip resting: Give both the dough and the baked bagels some time to rest.
+- Don’t skip resting: I like to give both the dough and the baked bagels some time to rest.
 Let the dough sit for 10 minutes so it can relax, rise, and create fluffy bagels.
-And resist the urge to cut into the freshly baked bagels, doing so can make them lose their shape.
+And resist the urge to cut into the freshly baked bagels as they will deflate.

 Toppings Ideas

 I went with everything bagel seasoning because, well, it’s in the name and I love it!
-But feel free to get creative with toppings or keep it simple and enjoy them plain.
+In my opinion, it makes it taste like a true bagel.

 Here are a few ideas to get you started: